katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_intro.rst

 Introduction
 ============

-Ansible provides various modules to manage VMware infrastructure, which includes datacenter, cluster, host system and virtual machine.
+Assible provides various modules to manage VMware infrastructure, which includes datacenter, cluster, host system and virtual machine.

 Requirements
 ============

-Ansible VMware modules are written on top of `pyVmomi <https://github.com/vmware/pyvmomi>`_. pyVmomi is the Python SDK for the VMware vSphere API that allows user to manage ESX, ESXi, and vCenter infrastructure.
+Assible VMware modules are written on top of `pyVmomi <https://github.com/vmware/pyvmomi>`_. pyVmomi is the Python SDK for the VMware vSphere API that allows user to manage ESX, ESXi, and vCenter infrastructure.
 You can install pyVmomi using pip: